 The JTX Freedom Air Rowing Machine is a fantastic entry to intermediate level rower.
 Recently winning The Independents 'Best Home Rowing Machine' award, it features mag-air resistance with plenty of workout modes to keep you motivated (once you have your technique perfected!).

-If you liked the look of the rower Tom was using in the video, check out the JTX Ignite Air: Indoor Rower.
+If you liked the look of the rower Tom was using in the video, check out the JTX Ignite Air commercial rowing machine.
 A gym quality rower with dynamic air resistance, you'll really be able to put it through its paces.
 This rowing machine is for those of you planning on learning how to row like a pro, once you've mastered the basics.

 If you'd like to learn more about rowing machines, read our rowing machine buying guide.